vichannnnn/holy-grail/README.md

 make sure you re-add and commit the changed files.

-NOTE: You can also run the `make build` instructions and `yarn dev` instructions, but your frontend will be in http://localhost:5174, it will still connect to the backend API correctly.
+NOTE: You can also run the `make build` instructions and `yarn local` instructions, but your frontend will be in http://localhost:5174, it will still connect to the backend API correctly.

 ## Usage